RCooLeR/NexusDesk/README.md

 ## Current Focus

 The active application is `nexus-app/`.
 The preserved Wails app remains a reference, but new development should finish Fyne parity first, then continue with new features.
-The current review is in `docs/12_PROJECT_REVIEW.md`, and the execution source of truth is `tracker.md`.
+The current review is in `docs/12_PROJECT_REVIEW.md`, the production release path is in `docs/13_PRODUCTION_READINESS.md`, and the execution source of truth is `tracker.md`.

 ## First Stable Focus